 It can be difficult to imagine what your child will experience at a new preschool and kindergarten.
 You may ask questions like, What is their day going to be like?
 What will they learn?
 How will they learn?
 What is a Montessori Preschool?
 These are very important questions and on the mind of most parents exploring new preschools.
+So let’s talk a little bit more about Montessori Preschool & Kindergarten.

 So here, we will share with you a sneak peek into Montessori Preschool education and what you can expect your child to experience.
 We advise you to also to contact a Montessori school in your area if you think about a Montessori school for your child for a private viewing while class is in motion.
 Most schools offer you the possibility to sit with the children during a normal school day and experience in person how wonderful this learning process truly is.